 We require all our third party service providers to take appropriate security measures to protect your personal information in line with our policies.
 We do not allow our third party service providers to use your personal information for their own purposes and only permit them to process your personal information for specified purposes in accordance with our instructions.

-If we transfer your personal data outside the EEA, we will take all steps reasonably necessary in order to ensure that your personal information receives an adequate level of protection and is treated in a way consistent with EU and UK laws on data protection.
+For residents of countries within the UK or European Economic Area (EEA), if we transfer your personal data outside the UK or EEA, we will take all steps reasonably necessary in order to ensure that your personal information receives an adequate level of protection and is treated in a way consistent with EU and UK laws on data protection.
+We may transfer your personal data to our third party service providers who are based outside the EEA and UK.
+Some of our third party service providers are based in the United States.
+Please contact us if you would like further information on the specific mechanism we use when transferring personal data outside of the UK or EEA.

 4. Length of storage for your information